cheesestraws/aux-minivnc/README.md

 # I'm a user or developer: what doesn't work?

+* Computers that can't do 8-bit colour.
+This is a bug and needs fixing and if it's actually a problem for anyone, I'll fix it.
+Or you could!
 * Full-screen X sessions.
 Sorry.
 But why are you using ancient full-screen X under A/UX anyway?
 (MacX works fine).
 * Special keys in the console emulator don't work.
 There's really just enough to get you back out of the console.
 * Keyboard layout changes only take effect at the beginning of sessions.
 If you change keyboard layout on A/UX, you will need to close your VNC session and open a new one to be able to type properly.